NuVasive (NASDAQ:NUVA) Updates FY 2021 Earnings Guidance

-NuVasive (NASDAQ:NUVA) issued an update on its FY 2021 earnings guidance on Monday morning.
+NuVasive (NASDAQ:NUVA) updated its FY 2021 earnings guidance on Monday.
 The company provided earnings per share guidance of $2.250-$2.350 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $2.300.
 The company issued revenue guidance of $1.19 billion-$1.21 billion, compared to the consensus revenue estimate of $1.20 billion.NuVasive also updated its Q3 2021 guidance to EPS.

+Separately, Needham & Company LLC reiterated a buy rating on shares of NuVasive in a research note on Thursday, July 29th.
+One research analyst has rated the stock with a sell rating, five have given a hold rating and six have given a buy rating to the company’s stock.
+According to MarketBeat.com, NuVasive has a consensus rating of Hold and a consensus price target of $67.54.

 About NuVasive